 Input Your Institutional Data Analyze your overall institutional data and develop targets for each student success metric.
 Cut your data by race, gender, ethnicity, income, first-generation status, and other demographics aligned with your population to identify where you have the biggest disparities.
 Leading Indicators of Equity Gaps: List the leading indicators of the gap and/or barrier that you hope to eliminate on your campus.
-Programs and Offices Involved: Identify the academic program or administrative office that has direct oversight of the gap or barrier in question What Information Do You Need to Get Started Solving the Problem?
+Programs and Offices Involved: Identify the academic program oradministrative office that has direct oversight of the gap or barrier in question.
+What Information Do You Need to Get Started Solving the Problem?
 How Will You Get It?
-Use this space to think about what data or evidence you will need to convince faculty and/or staff to start addressing the gap/barrier Solution Owner: Designate an individual or team to lead efforts to collect information and manage the solution Next Steps: List the first two to three actions you will take on this gap or barrier upon returning to campus Sample: Critical Course DFW Rates Overall: 23% Goal: 17% Biggest Gap: Between first-gen and continuing-gen students Sample: GPA by type of pedagogy; Impact of grading practices; Chemistry; Biology How do we collect type of pedagogy?
-Charge departments with recording the type they use?
-Center for teaching and learning, but they would also need a member of the faculty from those departments.
+Use this space to think about what data or evidence you will need to convince faculty and/or staff to start addressing the gap/barrier.
+Solution Owner: Designate an individual or team to lead efforts to collect information and manage the solution.
+Next Steps: List the first two to three actions you will take on this gap or barrier upon returning to campus.
+Sample: Critical Course DFW Rates Overall: 23% Goal: 17% Biggest Gap: Between first-gen and continuing-gen students Sample: GPA by type of pedagogy; Impact of grading practices Sample: Chemistry; Biology Sample: Chemistry; Biology Sample: Center for teaching and learning, but they would also need a member of the faculty from those departments.
 We could ask the department chair.
-First, pull GPA data by first-generation status from each department's courses.
+Sample: First, pull GPA data by first-generation status from each department's courses.
 Start with the introductory courses.
 Then, show the data to the CHEM and BIO departments First Year Retention Rates Overall: Goal: Biggest Gap: Term-to-Term Persistence Rates Overall: Goal: Biggest Gap: Critical Course DFW Rates Overall: Goal: Biggest Gap: Four-Year Graduation Rates Overall: Goal: Biggest Gap: Six-Year Graduation Rates Overall: Goal: Biggest Gap: